 The test can be adjusted for anyone that needs a reasonable adjustment and you will be asked to self select whether you need this when you log on for the first time.

-Your CV’s will be screened by managers to assess your suitability for the scheme.
+Your IBM CV template will be screened by managers to assess your suitability for the scheme.

-If you achieve the required score in the online test, we’ll invite you to an assessment centre.
+If you achieve the required score in the online test, and IBM CV template screen, we’ll invite you to an assessment centre.
 You’ll be given a presentation about the available opportunities with the chance to ask more questions, and you’ll get the opportunity to meet some of our current placement students.

 You can expect to take part in some or all of the following activities:

 The last stage of the process will be a 'matching' interview.
 This is an opportunity for you to meet one of our business managers and to ensure that the role we may potentially offer you is a good match for what you are looking for, and also that you have the specific skills that our roles require.
 If you are found to be a good match we will make you an offer to become part of the IBM team.

 So, now you know the process, what are we actually looking for?
 Here’s the lowdown on the key qualities.
 Think about whether, and how, you can demonstrate them.

 How do you cope with changing demands and stress?
 Are you flexible?
 Have you successfully completed several projects with competing deadlines?

 Do you present information clearly, precisely and succinctly?
 Adapt the way you communicate to your audience?
 And listen to others?